 D'Angelo Law Library Borrowing Policies

 Students, faculty, and staff of the University of Chicago have borrowing privileges at the D'Angelo Law Library.
 A current validated UChicago Card is required for all charges.
 University of Chicago Law School students with current validated ID's have full privileges at all University of Chicago libraries, including Regenstein (social sciences and humanities), Social Work, and Crerar (science and medicine).
 Detailed information on borrowing at all campus libraries, including the D'Angelo Law Library, is provided below.

 Reserve Collection Policies

 - The first and second copy of reserve items are available for 4 hour loans.

 - Additional copies on reserve are available for 24 hour check out.

 - These 24 hour copies will generally have a sticker on the back under the barcode labeling them as 24 hour copies.

-- Reserve items checked out within two hours of closing will be due an hour after the library opens the next day.
+- Reserve items checked out within four hours of closing will be due an hour after the library opens the next day.

 - Overdue reserve items accrue fines at the rate of $3 per hour, with a maximum of $100.